spacemeshos/testnet-guide/ffnet.md

 > Linux: [smapp_0.0.2_amd64.deb](https://storage.googleapis.com/smapp/release_0.0.2/spacemesh_app_0.0.2_amd64.deb)

-**Step 2.** Run the Spacemesh App.
-You will be prompted to enter a port number.
-Enter `7153` and continue to setup your wallet and smeshing!
+**Step 2.** Run the app and continue to setup your wallet and smeshing!

 > You should get your first smeshing reward in 24-49 hours from the time you finished the smeshing setup.
 Just leave the app open (minimize the main window) until you get your first reward.